 You can best observe data quality management in action through the lens of a modern day data problem.
 In real-life applications, different data problems require different latencies.

 For example, there is a real-time need for data quality when you’re processing a credit card transaction.
 This could flag fraudulent purchases, aiding both customers and businesses.
 But if you’re updating loyalty cards and reward points for that same customer, you can do overnight processing for this less-pressing task.
 In both cases, you’re applying the principles of data quality management in the real world.
-At the same time, you are recognizing the needs of your customers and approaching the task in the most efficient and helpful way possible.
+At the same time, you are recognising the needs of your customers and approaching the task in the most efficient and helpful way possible.

 - Article Personal data: Getting it right with GDPRTo learn more about the definition of personal data, why it’s in the news and why it’s being tightly regulated by laws like the General Data Protection Regulation (GDPR), we interviewed Jay Exum, Privacy Counsel at SAS.